Bgolearn: a Unified Bayesian Optimization Framework for Accelerating Materials Discovery: Results

-For advanced users, Bgolearn provides fine-grained control over all algorithmic components.
-Custom surrogate model can be implemented by subclassing Bgolearn and defining a \texttt{fit()} method using a user-defined \texttt{Kriging\_model} class.
-Surrogate models can be replaced with any regressor that follows the scikit-learn \cite{pedregosa2011scikit} estimator interface.
-Constraint handling supports linear inequalities, box bounds, and user-defined feasibility functions.
-Batch optimization allows parallel experimental campaigns for improving efficiency.

-BgoFace provides a PyQt-based GUI of Bgolearn (\url{https://github.com/Bgolearn/BgoFace}) enabling materials scientists without programming expertise to leverage Bgolearn.
-Users load data via spreadsheets, configure optimization parameters through dropdown menus, and visualize results interactively.
-BgoFace automatically generates equivalent Python code, facilitating transition to programmatic workflows.
-In user studies involving 15 materials researchers using Bgolearn for the first time (5 with no programming experience), BgoFace enabled successful optimization tasks in 10-15 minutes versus 2-3 hours for code-based approaches.
-The interface's real-time visualization of acquisition functions and uncertainty estimates enhanced understanding of BO principles.
+Building on these capabilities, Bgolearn is complemented by BgoFace, a PyQt-based graphical interface (\url{https://github.com/Bgolearn/BgoFace} ).
+Users can load data from spreadsheets, configure optimization parameters via intuitive menus, and interactively visualize results.
+The interface also automatically generates equivalent Python code, facilitating transition to programmatic workflows.
+In a user study involving 15 materials researchers (including 5 with no programming experience), BgoFace enabled completion of optimization tasks in 10–15 minutes, compared with 2–3 hours using code-based approaches.
+Real-time visualization of acquisition functions and uncertainty estimates further enhanced users’ understanding of Bayesian optimization principles.